-The holiday season is underway, with Thanksgiving, Christmas and Hanukkah right around the corner.
+The holiday season is underway, with Christmas and Hanukkah right around the corner.
 It’s no wonder that we use our kitchen more during the next few weeks than we do all year, so it’s essential to get your kitchen “holiday ready” now, long before those guests arrive through the front door.

 Here are seven tips to follow when sprucing up your kitchen for the season:

 It’s time to give your fridge and freezer a nice holiday season cleaning.
 Toss out old and expired food, and wipe down the shelves.
 Finally, make a note as to what's missing so that you can purchase on your next trip to the store.

 Inspect your glasses supply and make sure you have enough for your guests.
 This is also a great time to dust off wine glasses so that they're ready to go!

 Bring out theTablescapes